 Sung in English, this opera is a lampoon of the ancient legend of Orpheus and Eurydice.
-In this version, Orpheus is not the son of Apollo but rather a rustic violin teacher.
+In this version, Orpheus is not the son of Apollo but rather a celebrity violin teacher.
 See and hear this comedic look at the Orpheus legend that goes from Earth to Olympus to the best party of all in Hades!

 Generously sponsored by the Eleanor H. and Harold E. Leichenko Opera Endowment established by Lauren Julius Harris, and “Dinner and a Concert” from the State Room Restaurant inside Kellogg Hotel and Conference Center.

 Performances will be held on:

 Friday, November 22 at 7:00 p.m.

 Saturday, November 23 at 7:00 p.m.

 Preview lectures are held 45 minutes prior to each performance.

 Reserved Seating Tickets: $22 for adults, $20 for seniors, $7 for students and those under age 18.
 Add a $1.50 convenience fee for each ticket ordered online or over the phone.
 Tickets may also be purchased at the door if available.
 College of Music Box Office: 517-353-5340, firstname.lastname@example.org

 This event is also planned to be streamed online November 23 and 24.
 Visit the College of Music’s Livestream website closer to the event date for more details.
 The Livestream channel is generously sponsored by the MSU Alumni Office.